AdamDawi/Architecture-patterns-in-android/README.md

 ![MVI](https://github.com/user-attachments/assets/27155167-d5f0-471b-849d-2529bc5e8007)

 ### MVI
-- **Model** represents the state of the app.
+- **Model:** represents the state of the app.
-- **View** displays the state and sends user intents to the ViewModel.
+- **View:** displays the state and sends user intents to the ViewModel.
-- **Intent** describes actions that the user can take, which result in state changes.
+- **Intent:** describes actions that the user can take, which result in state changes.

 ### Features:
 - Using intent to specify user action making it easy to track user interactions in ViewModel with when statement: